Kong/kong-vagrant/README.md

 [![][kong-logo]][website-url]

-Vagrant is used to create an isolated environment for Kong including Postgres, Cassandra and Redis.
+Vagrant is used to create an isolated environment for Kong including PostgreSQL, Cassandra, and Redis.

 You can use the vagrant box either as an all-in-one Kong installation for testing purposes, or you can link it up with source code and start developing